taskflow/taskflow/README.md

 // add dependencies via S and T.
 ```

-You can specify a *chunk* size (default one) in the last argument to force each worker to execute a certain number of items at a time.
+You can specify a *chunk* size (default one) in the last argument to force a task to include a certain number of items.

 <img align="right" width="18%" src="image/parallel_for_2.png">